 mdurik@newalbanyohio.org; voicemail: 614-939-4022

-Term ends 12/31/23
+Term ends 12/31/27

 Mike has served on City Council since 2017 and is currently Council Liaison to Plain Township.
-Prior to that, he served on several city boards and commissions, including the Economic Development Commission, Zoning Appeals Board, Architectural Review Board, Planning Commission, and the steering committee for the Western Licking County Accord.
+Prior to that, he served on several boards and commissions, including the Economic Development Commission, Zoning Appeals Board, Architectural Review Board, Planning Commission, and the steering committee for the Western Licking County Accord.
 In addition, Mike has served on the boards of the New Albany Chamber of Commerce and Healthy New Albany.

 Chip Fellows